-…so their marketing doesn’t connect with people, and they don’t bring in new business.
+…so their marketing doesn’t connect with people – and they don’t bring in new customers.

 Let’s start at the beginning.
 The purpose of design is to communicate a message.
 To catch the eye.
 To make the sale.
-A graphic designer is someone who takes the time to understand your business and what makes it unique, and is able to help you shape that message if need be.
+A professional graphic designer is someone who takes the time to understand your business and what makes it unique, and is able to help you shape that message.

 Just putting circles on the page may make it look cool, but that’s not enough.
 Each element placed on the page is there for a reason, and brings something to the message.
 Graphic communication means that the design connects with people.